 - An incredible sense of well-being, and calmness.
 Also, now I finally get what it means to have an open heart, and to truly smile from it.
 Not to say I didn't before, but my understanding is so much deeper now.
 I think it helped to be around so many people who have had open hearts for many years.

 - A continuation of the above point: I have an even more positive outlook on life, am less cynical, more forgiving, and find it much easier to feel gratitude.
-Again, I experienced all of these things after the workshop with my Sifu, but Costa Rica gave me a huge boost in all those areas.

 - I now experience Five Animal Play much more frequently at home, and feel like my practices are more productive.